All Episodes

 I want to talk about Joe Paterno, though.

-Joe Paterno once asked me to autograph my first book to him.
+Joe Paterno, who's one of my all-time favorite guys, Joe Paterno once asked me to autograph my first book to him.

-Uh and I've always always have admired uh Coach Paterno.
+And I've always have admired Coach Paterno.

-A newsday story, actually, AP, a leader from the women's rights group now, uh affectionately known here as the Nags, the National Association of Gals, has asked Joe Paterno to resign over comments that he made about an alleged sexual assault.
+A story yesterday from Penn State, a leader from, I'm just going to read this, what's this, a Newsday story, actually, AP, a leader from the women's rights group now, affectionately known here as the NAGS, the National Association of Gals, has asked Joe Paterno to resign over comments that he made about an alleged sexual assault.

 Paterno's remarks came a day after the Orange Bowl when a reporter asked about Florida State linebacker A.J.
 Nicholson, who was accused of sexual assault earlier in the week, well, the week before and sent home before Tuesday's game.